Seagate/cortx-multisite/s3/replication/manager/README.md

 2. Persist replication jobs in distributed Motr KVS.
 (Queue)
 3. Distribute jobs to subscribers.
 4. Updates S3 metadata to reflect replication status once jobs are acknowledged by subscribers.
-5. Main a list of inprogress jobs and queued jobs and return on query.
+5. Maintain a list of inprogress jobs and queued jobs and return on query.

 # Quickstart